Columbia Speedway

-Columbia Speedway was an oval racetrack located in Cayce, a suburb of Columbia, South Carolina.
+Columbia Speedway is an oval racetrack located in Cayce, a suburb of Columbia, South Carolina.
 It was the site of auto races for NASCAR's top series from 1951 through 1971.
 For most of its history, the racing surface was dirt.
 The races in April and August 1970 were two of the final three NASCAR Grand National races ever held on a dirt track.
 The track was paved before hosting its last two Grand National races in 1971.

-The track also hosted 8 NASCAR Convertible Series races between 1956 and 1959, the lone Richard Petty's win at the series as at Columbia Speedway.
+The track also hosted 8 NASCAR Convertible Series races between 1956 and 1959, Richard Petty's lone win in the series was at Columbia Speedway.
 The speedway also hosted 4 NASCAR Grand National East Series events.